Stochastic Bifurcation in Single-Species Model Induced by {\alpha}-Stable Levy Noise: Preliminaries

 \subsection{\textbf{{Brownian motion}}}

-The one-dimensional standard Brownian motion $B_t$ is stochastic process, defined on complete probability space $(\Omega, \mathfrak{F},\mathfrak{F}_t,\mathbb{P})$; see Oksendal \cite{oksendal2013stochastic}.
-A Gaussian zero-mean process $B_t$ having the following properties: (i) independent and stationary increments; (ii) the variance of $B_t-B_s\, (t\geq s \geq 0)$ is $t-s$ and $B_0=0$ almost surely (a.s); (iii) continuous sample paths almost surely ( cf. Fig. \ref{sim-B-L}a ) and its paths are nowhere differentiable.
+The one-dimensional standard Brownian motion $B_t$ is stochastic process, defined on complete probability space $(\Omega, \mathfrak{F},\mathfrak{F}_t,\mathbb{P})$; see \cite{24}.
+A Gaussian zero-mean process $B_t$ having the following properties: (i) independent and stationary increments; (ii) the variance of $B_t-B_s\, (t\geq s \geq 0)$ is $t-s$ and $B_0=0$ almost surely (a.s); (iii) continuous sample paths almost surely and its paths are nowhere differentiable.
 It plays an important role in describing many physical phenomena that exhibit random behavior.